goppydae/gapi/docs/lexicon.md

 ## D–F

 **Daemon**
-A long-running background process governed by a supervisor.
-In GoPPydae, daemons are referred to as agents when they comply with lifecycle and introspection interfaces.
+The long-running background process of the supervisor.
+In GoPPydae, conventional daemons are referred to as agents when they comply with lifecycle and introspection interfaces.

 **Deviling** *(verb)*
 The act of engaging in active development work—particularly around daemons, agents, or the ecosystem itself.
 Derived from the traditional `devel/` SVN naming convention, reframed as a Goblin cultural term.